Special to the Star

 “My managers took me on three or four months before I released a song,” Watson explains.

 “They took me on without a contract as well, just to show good faith and how much they believed in me.
-They didn’t take any commission even when I had my first sold out tour.
-They really wanted to show me it was about music and about me.”
+They didn’t take any commission even when I had my first sold out tour and really wanted to show me it was about music and about me.”

 Until that point, Watson admits she was “so naïve” about the music business.